 In the summer, you’ll want to spend some time on the water.
 There are several different boat tours on the Boston Harbor that you can take, including whale watches and the thrilling Codzilla ride.
 Or take a trip to the Boston Harbor Islands, where you will get a national park experience right near the city.

-Salem, which is famous for the Salem witch trials from the 1600s, is located about 40 minutes outside of Boston.
+Salem, which is famous for the Salem witch trials from the 1600s, is located about 40 minutes outside of Boston on the North Shore and is one of the best day trips from Boston.
 This city offers waterfront views, shops, restaurants among the Salem Witch attractions.
-If you’d like to learn more about the trials, the Salem Witch Exhibit has staged exhibits.
+If you’d like to learn more about the trials, the Salem Witch Museum has staged exhibits.

-You’ll also find the acclaimed Peabody Essex Museum art museum right in the center of town, the House of Seven Gables, the Nathaniel Hawthorne Birthplace and more, just a short walk from the center.
+You’ll also find the acclaimed Peabody Essex Museum art museum right in the center of town, the House of the Seven Gables, the Nathaniel Hawthorne Birthplace, and more, just a short walk from the center.

 As you’d imagine, Salem comes alive during the month of October for Halloween.
 While it’s a busy place to visit, there’s so much activity and so many great things to do.

 Halloween lovers should definitely include a trip to Salem on their bucket list.
 Public transportation is offered, or arrive early for the best shot at a good parking spot.
 It gets extremely busy during the entire month of October.